NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Less blockstun
     - Is air throwable
 - 5X
-    - Damage reduced from 85 to 70
+    - Damage decreased from 95 to 80
     - Starts moving 2 frames sooner in super freeze
     - Damage is applied on the stab
     - Drains 50% meter on the damage frame